 Microsoft says it's time to bin the on-prem data centre

-It’s no secret that data centres supporting the cloud consume a substantial amount of energy.
+It's no secret that data centers supporting the cloud consume a substantial amount of energy.

 The company released a report in partnership with management and consultancy services provider WSP that details the environmental benefits of moving to the cloud – specifically, their cloud.

 The study compared the energy consumption and carbon emissions of four applications in the Microsoft Cloud with their on premises data center equivalents, considering the full lifecycle of these components from manufacturing to end-of-life.

 - Microsoft Exchange Online

 According to the results, Microsoft Cloud is between 22 and 93 percent more energy efficient than traditional enterprise data centers, depending on the specific comparison being made.